Eco music festival in Pondicherry

-As the scenic Union Territory gears for an interestingly themed music festival, The GUIDE gives MiD-DAY readers a photo walk through of a few sights and sounds that dot this unique French-Tamil township.
-Go ahead, and plunge into Pondicherry!
+As the scenic Union Territory gears up for an interstingly themed music festival, we give readers a photo walk through a few sighs that dot this unique French-Tamil township

 Music to get back to your roots

 If you detest the commercialism that goes along with all the big ticket music festivals that happen today, Lively Up Your Earth, might interest you.
 Their cool website with a flying purple cow informed us that the festival was started in 2011 with the aim to celebrate the community, ecology and blend in arts, music and the venue; Solitude farm, a six-acre organic farm.

 The festival has two stages; for bands playing genres like Pop, Jazz, Rock, and another for acoustic sets.
 The acts include Emergence, a band inspired by the journey of Krishna McKenzie (who started the farm) in India.
 Their music blends the guitar with Carnatic melodies on violin, and is fused with Tamil.
 Another group that blends the boundaries of countries is The Mandolin Prakash Trio, a Carnatic-Flamenco fusion ensemble.
 Guitar lovers would like to tune into Pascal Manglou, and Thermal and a Quarter.
 Other performing artistes include Parvathy Baul, Solder and Mishko MBA.